ObiWanBonobi/BoBoGotchi-Game/README.md

 # Design

+### Start Page

+I wanted to have the the start button to align up with the play buttons, on the play page, so that you dont have to move the mouse when starting the game.

 - <b>Font</b> : I got my font from [google fonts](https://fonts.google.com/).
 - <b>Icons</b> : I used the [Font Awesome](https://fontawesome.com/) website for all my icons.
 - <b>Icon images</b> : I got the images for the play buttons from[flaticon](https://www.flaticon.com/).